-Have the participants introduce themselves with the usual information – their names and their roles – but ask them to also include one little known fact about themselves.
-This little known fact becomes a humanizing element, which can help break down differences in grade and status.
+There are several types of activity you can use.
+A popular one is the "little known fact" ice breaker.
+Ask participants to introduce themselves with the usual information – their names and their roles – but to also include one little-known fact about themselves.
+This becomes a humanizing element, which can help break down differences in grade and status.